ghi-electronics/Docs/software/tinyclr/tutorials/filesystem.md

 # File System
 ---
-The file system library can be used to read and write files from an SD card.
+The file system library can be used to read and write files.
+FAT16 and FAT32 are supported.

+## USB Mass Storage
+This allows file access on USB devices with MSC class, such as USB memory sticks.
+The support for USB drives is still not publicly available.

+## SD Card
 The below example requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Storage` libraries and a device with an SD card.

 ```csharp
 using GHIElectronics.TinyCLR.Devices.Storage;